dart-lang/dartdoc/README.md

 The guide covers formatting, linking, markup, and general best practices when authoring doc comments for Dart with `dartdoc`.

-### Excluding from documentation
+## Excluding from documentation

-`dartdoc` will not generate documentation for a Dart element and its children that has the `<nodoc>` tag in the documentation comment.
+`dartdoc` will not generate documentation for a Dart element and its children that have the `<nodoc>` tag in the documentation comment.

 ## Issues and bugs